 - Painting projects at various centers (need to secure paint & supplies as well)

-- Donation Drives: Many items are needed on an on-going basis depending on the type of services.
-Consider gathering your co-workers, social group, among your community, your work teams or as a corporate donation drive.
+- Donation Drives: Many items are needed on an ongoing basis depending on the type of services.
+Consider gathering your co-workers, social group, friends from your community, your work teams or as a corporate donation drive.
+Click here to learn how you can Host a Donation Drive!

 Examples of basic need items: